UoA-CompSci/fullcalendar-plugin-example/overview.md

 After getting your API key and calendar ID, you can start working on your website.

+> Like all single sign-on (SSO) sites, after you finish using the diaryapi website, please close all browser windows to completely log out of the diaryapi site.

 Setting up a calendar in your website
 -------------------------------------